katy-arushi/password-keepr/README.md

 3. Install dependencies: `npm i`
 4. Fix to binaries for sass: `npm rebuild node-sass`
 5. Reset database: `npm run db:reset`
-     - Check the db folder to see what gets created and seeded in the SDB
+     - Check the db folder to see what gets created and seeded in the DB
 7. Run the server: `npm run local`
      - Note: nodemon is used, so you should not have to restart your server
 8. Visit `http://localhost:8080/`